saf-dmitry/latex-math-input/README.md

 I often need to type LaTeX math in LaTeX or Markdown documents, interactive notebooks, presentation slides, diagrams, drawings, emails, discussion forums, on-line collaborative writing tools, etc. using different environments like a text editor, an email client, or a web browser.
 And while typing LaTeX is actually pretty easy, inputting a lot of LaTeX math on a regular basis can soon become a cumbersome and time-consuming task.

 Admittedly, many dedicated LaTeX writing environments include graphical aids, which help you with entering math symbols and constructs by choosing them from math palettes.
-While this works well, it's very slow if you need to enter many mathematical expressions.
+While this works well, it's quite slow if you need to enter many mathematical expressions.

 Inspired by this [blog post][castel-notes] I came up with the following set of abbreviations to speed up insertion of LaTeX math constructs.
 Typing a short abbreviation followed by pressing Tab give very rapid access to frequently used LaTeX commands and environment templates.
 For example, typing `/` followed by Tab will expand to `\frac{}{}` and position the cursor correctly inside the first pair of braces.
 Another Tab will move you from the first argument to the second.